kimmo1019/DeepCDR/README.md

  ![model](https://github.com/kimmo1019/DeepCDR/blob/master/model.png)

  DeepCDR is a hybrid graph convolutional network for cancer drug response prediction.
+It takes both multi-omics data of cancer cell lines and drug structure as inputs and predicts the drug sensitivity (binary or contineous IC50 value).

  # Requirements
 - Keras==2.1.4